Extremal digraphs for open neighbourhood location-domination and identifying codes: Introduction

+We say that a digraph is \emph{connected} if its underlying graph is connected (this corresponds to the notion of weak connectivity of digraphs).
+If a digraph is not connected, we refer to its \emph{connected components} as the digraphs formed by the connected components of its underlying graph.
+A \emph{directed cycle} is a sequence of arcs such that the head of each arc is the same as the tail of the next one, the head of the last arc is the same as the tail of the first arc, and every vertex occurs only in two arcs of the sequence.

-The concept of open neighbourhood location-dominating sets (OLD sets for short) was defined for undirected graphs under the name of \emph{IDNT codes} by Honkala, Laihonen and Ranto in~\cite[Section 5]{IDNT} and independently re-discovered by Seo and Slater in~\cite{SS10,SS11}, who coined the term ``OLD set''.
-We extend the definition to digraphs in a natural way, as the definition of dominating sets for undirected graphs is classically extended to digraphs.
-Given a digraph $D$, a set $S$ of vertices is an \emph{open neighbourhood location-dominating set} of $D$ if (i) every vertex has an in-neighbour in $S$ (open neighbourhood domination condition) and (ii) for every pair of vertices, there is a vertex on $S$ that is an in-neighbour of exactly one of the two vertices (open neighbourhood location condition).
+\paragraph{OLD sets.} The concept of open neighbourhood locating-dominating sets (OLD sets for short) was defined for undirected graphs under the name of \emph{IDNT codes} by Honkala, Laihonen and Ranto in~\cite[Section 5]{IDNT} and independently rediscovered by Seo and Slater in~\cite{SS10,SS11}, who coined the term ``OLD set''.
+We extend the definition to digraphs, in the same way as the definition of dominating sets of undirected graphs is classically extended to digraphs~\cite{Fu}.
+Given a digraph $D$, a set $S$ of vertices is an \emph{open neighbourhood locating-dominating set} of $D$ if (i) every vertex has an in-neighbour in $S$ (open neighbourhood domination condition) and (ii) for every pair of vertices, there is a vertex of $S$ that is an in-neighbour of exactly one of the two vertices (open neighbourhood location condition).
 The \emph{open neighbourhood location-domination number} (\emph{OLD number} for short) of $D$, denoted $\gamma_{OL}(D)$, is the smallest size of an OLD set of $D$.
 Note that a digraph with a vertex of in-degree~0 or with two vertices with the same in-neighbourhood (called \emph{in-twins}), does not admit any OLD set, but if the graph does not contain any such vertices, the whole vertex set is an OLD set.
 A digraph is called \emph{locatable} if it admits an OLD set.